vmware/vmware-aria-operations-integration-sdk/doc/adding_content.md

    ![](export_report_1.png)

    ![](export_report_2.png)
    > Note: Selecting multiple report templates will combine them into a single content.xml file (see step 3).
 All the following steps are identical in this case, but exporting each report individually is recommended as it makes managing the content easier within the Management Pack project.
 An exception is when multiple report templates share a view.
-In this case, best practice is to do one of three things:
+In this case, best practice is to do one of two things:
    >  * Select all report templates with the shared view, so that they are combined into a single file and the view is not duplicated, or
    >  * Duplicate the view before exporting, so that each report template has its own unique view that can be modified separately.
    >